adclz/auto-lsp/book/src/ARCHITECTURE.md

 **auto_lsp_core** is the most important crate, it exports:

-- `ast_node` Defines the AstNode trait and templates used by the codegen crate to build the AST.
+- `ast` Defines the AstNode trait and templates used by the codegen crate to build the AST.
 - `document` The Document struct that stores the text and Tree-sitter tree of a file.
 - `parsers` Contains the Parsers struct that stores a Tree-sitter parser and an AST parser function, configured via the `configure_parsers!` macro.
 This is used by the db to know how to parse a file.